PostHog/posthog.com/contents/tutorials/toolbar.md

 1. Inspect any clickable element on a webpage
 1. Create custom Actions based on page elements
-1. Discover the most cliked on elements of a webpage
+1. Discover the most clicked on elements of a webpage
 1. Highlight elements associated to a custom event / action
 1. View and control active feature flags